rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 indicating that the program hasn’t handled a possible error.

-The right way to suppress the warning is to actually write error handling, but since you just want to crash this program when a problem occurs, you can use `expect`.
+The right way to suppress the warning is to actually write error handling, but because you just want to crash this program when a problem occurs, you can use `expect`.
 You’ll learn about recovering from errors in Chapter 9.

 ### Printing Values with `println!` Placeholders